EdenQwQ/maomaowm/README.md

 sudo ninja -C build install

 ```

-## wlroots(0.18.2)
+## unstable wlroots(0.19)
-- Although I haven't experienced crashes in this version, it hasn't had enough time to validate and test some of the issues that might be caused by the api changes(Like something that needs to be changed that I haven't noticed yet
+This is the latest version of wlroots, it doesn't own enough test.
-), 0.18.2 should be more stable in terms of functionality.
+you can try it out if you want to help to test.

 ```
-yay -S wlroots
+yay -S wlroots-git
-git clone -b wlroots-0.18 https://github.com/DreamMaoMao/maomaowm.git
+git clone -b wlroots-0.19 https://github.com/DreamMaoMao/maomaowm.git
 cd maomaowm
 meson build -Dprefix=/usr
 sudo ninja -C build install
 ```

 # config
 you can use `MAOMAOCONFIG` env to set the config-folder-path and the autostart-folder-patch